-The College of Education Academic Advising Office, directed by the Student Relations Coordinator, provides undergraduate education students with the advising services they need on their journey toward gaining degrees and teaching licensure.
+The College of Education Academic Advising Office, led by the Student Advising Director, provides undergraduate education students with the advising services they need on their journey toward gaining degrees and teaching licensure.
 We view advising as a partnership and look forward to working with you on your path toward success.
 We recommend that you meet with us at least once each semester to ensure careful planning for your degree completion.

 College of Education Advising Office